 Here we show how Gödel creates his special ‘true but unprovable’ sentence, using the previous steps in the proof.

 Once you see that Gödel’s can only get the result that he does by confusing languages, there are several ways you can show that the proof is logically absurd.
-This part shows just one such logical contradiction.
+This section demonstrates just one such logical contradiction.

 Interested in supporting this site?